 - practical support, like helping the person get back to school or work).

 When recovering from psychosis, it’s really important to manage other stresses in life.
-Avoiding drugs and learning better ways to cope with stress can help stop the symptoms from coming back in the future.
+Avoiding alcohol and other drugs and learning better ways to cope with stress can help stop the symptoms from coming back in the future.

 Some headspace centres can give specialised early psychosis support.

-The headspace Youth Early Psychosis Program offers early-intervention services to improve the lives of young people, and their families, who are affected by psychosis.
+The headspace Early Psychosis program offers early-intervention services to improve the lives of young people, and their families, who are affected by psychosis.